bihor/fp_masterquiz/Documentation/Index.rst

 		en,de

 	:Description:
-		An extension that offers Quiz, Tests and Polls (maybe - not yet).
+		An extension that offers Quiz, Tests and Polls.
 It is the official successor extension of myquizpoll.
 		It is not backward compatible!

 	:Keywords: